micmejia/bible-dump/NKJV/Isaiah/Isa 14.md

 The whole earth is at rest _and_ quiet; They break forth into singing.

 ###### 8
-Indeed the cypress trees rejoice over you, _And_ the cedars of Lebanon, _Saying,_ 'Since you [^b]were cut down, No woodsman has come up against us.'
+Indeed the cypress trees rejoice over you, _And_ the cedars of Lebanon, _Saying,_ 'Since you were cut down, No woodsman has come up against us.'

 ###### 9
-"Hell[^c] from beneath is excited about you, To meet _you_ at your coming; It stirs up the dead for you, All the chief ones of the earth; It has raised up from their thrones All the kings of the nations.
+"Hell from beneath is excited about you, To meet _you_ at your coming; It stirs up the dead for you, All the chief ones of the earth; It has raised up from their thrones All the kings of the nations.

 ###### 10
 They all shall speak and say to you: 'Have you also become as weak as we?
 Have you become like us?